shri1211/assignment-ClaimZippy/README.md

 # React To-Do App

 This is a simple to-do app built with React.js.
-It allows users to add, delete, and mark tasks as completed.
+It allows users to create, delete, update and mark tasks as completed.

 ## Table of Contents